Facts and figures

 The University of Glasgow

-- is ranked 55th in the world (QS World University Rankings 2014)
+- is ranked 66nd in the world and is the first and only UK university to be rated as 5 Stars Plus overall.
+(QS World University Rankings 2015)

 - is rated fourth in the UK for international student satisfaction (among universities participating in the International Student Barometer Summer 2013)